malexsmith/3700_Assignment_1_dispersal/README.md

 dev.off()

 # So - hats off to you!!
 You've made two kinds of phylogeny from publicly available DNA sequences that were collected from two genera of deep-sea vent copepods.
-Print your pdf, and prepare to speak about conclusions you might make regarding the larval dispersal of the species within each genus based on your phylogeny.
+Now, print your pdf, and prepare to speak about conclusions you might make regarding the larval dispersal of the two genera based on your phylogeny.